 It was a strange experience to be in a country during one of the most important months of the year, but to me, travelling is about accepting diversity.
 My trip was spent dressing modestly, drinking water in privacy, eating in specific locations and listening to Islamic prayers over intercoms.

 I’m a non-religious person and was completely accepted for that throughout my time in Dubai.
-When in taxis, stores and strolling around the streets, all of the people I encountered were open to discussing their beliefs, talking about their culture and having kind and friendly conversations about my backgrounds too.
+When in taxis, stores and strolling around the streets, all of the people I encountered were open to discussing their beliefs, talking about their culture and having kind and friendly conversations about my background too.

-I left the city – and the country for that matter – without a complaint in the world.
-I had nothing but admiration and praise for such a diverse, cultural and fascinating Middle Eastern city, but now that I look at it in a different view, there is something I can’t help but fail to understand.
+I left the city ⏤ and the country for that matter ⏤ without a complaint in the world.
+I had nothing but admiration and praise for such a diverse, cultural and fascinating Middle Eastern city, but now that I look at it from a different view, there is something I can’t help but fail to understand.

 Why is it that this particular country isn’t copping the common slack for being almost entirely Islamic ⏤ but all the others are?
 Why is it that we are still flocking to this city when the world is so evidently fearing Islam?

-It’s so disheartening that such a large portion of the world’s population continue to show complete hatred and bigotry towards this religion in its entirety, yet, the most prestigious Muslim country in the world has made it to #4 on the list of most visited cities.
+It’s so disheartening that such a large portion of the world’s population continues to show complete hatred and bigotry towards this religion in its entirety, yet, the most prestigious Muslim country in the world has made it to #4 on the list of most visited cities.
 Tell me, where is the logic in that?

 The US and the UK are 2 of the largest tourism sources for Dubai ⏤ but these are also 2 of the countries that are fearing Islam the most.